 Key design features of The Award

-1. Universal access via a licencing arrangement.
-Youth organisations, schools, sports organisations, clubs, institutions and government entities become licenced Award Units and run the Award in their organisation.The Award is used by organisations to complement the activities that they currently provide (educational, recreational or community services) and/or it designed to extend on and recognise activities being undertaken.
+Universal access via a licencing arrangement.
+Youth organisations, schools, sports organisations, clubs, institutions and government entities become licenced Award Centres and run the Award in their organisation.The Award is used by organisations to complement the activities that they currently provide (educational, recreational or community services) and/or it designed to extend on and recognise activities being undertaken.

-3. Balanced program of either 4 Sections (Bronze and Silver levels) or 5 sections (Gold level).
+A Balanced program of either 4 Sections (Bronze and Silver levels) or 5 sections (Gold level).
 This aspect of the Award’s design was strongly influenced by one of the Award’s founders Dr Kurt Hahn.
 An educational leader that had first hand experience in the benefits in blending non formal education with the educational school rigours.
-The Award requires each participant to undertake an activity that qualifies as:
+The Award requires each Participant to undertake an activity that qualifies as:

 - Physical Recreation: Improving fitness and discovering new sports or active recreational activity